-The Plan Administrator, or his or her designee, shall issue a Notice of Violation to the property owner(s) committing, in whole or in part, a violation.
+The Zoning Administrator, or his or her designee, shall issue a Notice of Violation to the property owner(s) committing, in whole or in part, a violation.
 The Notice of Violation is a warning to the violator(s) that a violation has been observed and that it must be corrected within a specified time frame from the date of the mailing.
-Additional notices of violation and extensions of time limits for compliance may be used by the Plan Administrator at his/her discretion.